 Best VyprVPN speed (single server): 51.36 mb/s download, 5.42 mb/s upload

-It was shocking to see VyperVPN score so well all the speed tests above.
-Not only was it fast, but it provided stable speeds that lasted throughout our tests with very few points of slowdown.
+It was shocking to see VyprVPN score so well in all the speed tests above.
+Not only was it fast but it provided stable speeds that lasted throughout our tests with very few points of slowdown.
 One of the things that likely helps VyprVPN keep high speeds is its detailed encryption options.
 We tried both 256-bit OpenVPN as well as the lightweight 160-bit option and noticed a significant change between the two.
 256-bit was an average of 8% slower than the lesser encryption level, which puts VyprVPN right on par with other services on the market.
 If you’re performing average tasks online (including streaming and uploading), the speed levels offered with VyprVPN should be more than enough to get the job done.

 VyprVPN was built for security.
 We took a detailed look at some of the service’s privacy features, including its wide array of encryption protocols and traffic logging policy.

 Additional important considerations are the Five, Nine, and Fourteen Eyes surveillance agreements.
-Several countries in the western world, including Canada, France, Germany, Australia, the U.S., the UK, and more, share information with each other to circumvent domestic laws.
+Several countries in the western world, including Canada, France, Germany, Australia, the U.S., and the UK, share information with each other to circumvent domestic laws.
 If one government needs information about its citizens, it can simply ask a cooperating foreign government to collect the data and share it.
-Having a VPN in one of the Eyes countries can spell trouble for your privacy.
+Having a VPN in one of the Eyes’ countries can spell trouble for your privacy.

 VyprVPN’s jurisdiction is Switzerland, a country noted for its staunch political neutrality.
 Switzerland itself isn’t part of any of the Eyes groups and doesn’t adhere to the data retention or sharing policies of those countries.
-Its official position in relation to the groups is “cooperative”, however, which causes some privacy users to pause.
-Most consider the laws of Switzerland trustworthy enough to support a reliable VPN service, which is good news for VyprVPN.
+Its official position in relation to the groups is “cooperative,” however, which causes some users to give pause.
+Apart from this exception, most consider the laws of Switzerland trustworthy enough to support a reliable VPN service.

 DNS Leak Tests

 The VyprVPN desktop and mobile software comes with built-in DNS leak protection.
-This handy feature ensures your operating system never defaults to an ISP’s servers.
+This handy feature ensures your operating system never defaults to an ISP’s server.
 We tested the leak protection using two separate third-party services on both desktop and mobile.
-Every time the results came back perfect: no leaks and no identity reveals, showing that VyprVPN’s DNS leak protection works like a charm.
+Every time, the results came back perfect: no leaks and no identity reveals, showing that VyprVPN’s DNS leak protection works like a charm.

 Kill Switch Protection

 VyprVPN’s kill switch is toggled off by default.
-When you start the software, make sure you click the gear icon in the top right corner, choose options, then click to the connection tab.
-The kill switch is listed in the middle of the window, simply tick the box and it’s set.
+When you start the software, make sure you click the gear icon in the top right corner, choose options, then click on the connection tab.
+The kill switch is listed in the middle of the window.
+Simply tick the box and it’s set.
 You can configure it to work even when the Vypr software is closed, but most users will be fine with the default “app” setting.

 Encryption and Security Protocols